Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 Three HIIT Workouts

 If you are a beginner, Marc Perry recommends attempting HIIT only if you can do a session of cardio for 20-30 minutes at 70-85% of your max heart rate.
 You can still try interval training, but at a lower exercise intensity.
-To ensure you’re in the right heart rate zone, beginners should always wear a heart rate monitor.
+To make sure you’re in the right heart rate zone, beginners should always wear a heart rate monitor.

 Marc also underscores the need to warm up prior to your HIIT session.
 I can’t empathize this more strongly.
-If you’re not (1) physically prepared to begin a HIIT routine; and (2) haven’t thoroughly warmed up before you begin it, then you’re destined for injury.
+If you’re not (1) physically ready to begin a HIIT routine; and (2) haven’t thoroughly warmed up before you begin it, then you’re destined for injury.

 Spend at least three to five minutes warming up and end with the same amount of time spent cooling down.